manuelbarbas/skale-interchain/README.md

 ## Getting Started

+> Note, this has been tested on MacOS and should be compatible with all UNIX based systems.
+> It is not guaranteed to work on Windows

 Start by making sure you have the following installed on your system:

 - One of the Python verisons: 3.7, 3.8, 3.9, 3.10, 3.11